marcjulianschwarz/obsidian-file-link/README.md

 - Video: `mp4`, `webm`, `ogv`
 - PDF: `pdf`

-This plugin has only been tested on macOS and will only work on macOS.
-Other OS support will be available in future releases.

 ## How to use it:
 1. Open command palette with "cmd + p"